yujunz/gitlab.com-runbooks/howto/deleted-project-restore.md

 The instance will progress through a series of operations:

 1. The basebackup will be downloaded
-1. The postgres server process will be started, and will begin progressing past the basebackup by recovering from WAL segments downloaded from GCS.
+1. The Postgres server process will be started, and will begin progressing past the basebackup by recovering from WAL segments downloaded from GCS.
-1. Initially postgres will be in crash recovery mode and will not accept connections.
+1. Initially, Postgres will be in crash recovery mode and will not accept connections.
-1. At some point postgres will accept connections, and you can check its recovery point by running `select pg_last_xact_replay_timestamp();` in a `gitlab-psql` shell.
+1. At some point, Postgres will accept connections, and you can check its recovery point by running `select pg_last_xact_replay_timestamp();` in a `gitlab-psql` shell.
-1. Check back every hour or so until the recovery point you wanted has been reached.
+1. Check back every 30 minutes or so until the recovery point you wanted has been reached.
 You don't need to do anything to stop further recovery, your branch has configured it to pause at this point.